brokkr/poca/README.md

    Savage in the artist field (rather than The Stranger), poca will automatically update the metadata upon download of each new episode.
 Set 'genre' to be overwritten by 'Podcast' as a default.
-Or have poca add track numbers to shows that have forgotten them.
+Or have poca add track numbers to shows that have left them out.
+ * **Filter a feed** Only want news reports in the morning or on Wednesdays?
- * **Filter a feed** using criteria such as filename and title, or the hour, weekday or date of publishing.
-Only want news reports in the morning or on Wednesdays?
-You got it.
+   Use criteria such as filename and title, or the hour, weekday or date of publishing to filter what you want from a feed.
  * **From the top**.
-Some podcasts are best if you start at the beginning.
+A latecomer to 'Serial' or other audiobook style podcasts?
    Poca introduces a special mode that gets the oldest episodes first, rather than the latest.
 To move on to later episodes simply delete old ones and poca will fill up with the next in line.
  * **Keeping track**.
 Poca logs downloads and removals to a local file so you easily see what's changed.
 Or configure it with an SMTP server and get notified when a feed stops working.
  * **Manage your shows** by editing an easy-to-understand xml file.
-Or use the accompanying tool to add, delete, sort them and get neat ascii graphs showing the publishing frequency, average episode length and more.
+Or use the accompanying tool to add, delete, sort them, or get info about their publishing frequency, average episode length and more.
  * **... and find new ones** with the accompanying search tool using the Audiosear.ch API.